Davsan88/guidesAndNotes/aws_practitioner.md

 - **S3 Glacier**: Low-cost storage designed for data archiving, offering retrieval times from minutes to hours.
 - **S3 Glacier Deep Archive**: Lowest-cost storage class for long-term data archiving with retrieval times of 12 hours or more.

 ### AWS Snow Family
+The AWS Snow Family includes physical devices to help physically transport up to exabytes of data into and out of AWS.
+These services are designed for customers who need to move large amounts of data in situations where network transfer is impractical or impossible:

+- **AWS Snowcone**: Small, portable edge computing and data transfer device.
+- **AWS Snowball Edge**: Data transfer device with on-board storage and compute capabilities.
+- **AWS Snowmobile**: Exabyte-scale data transfer service using a 45-foot shipping container.

+### AWS Snow Family
 ### Storage Services